 |Perotti by Pottery Barn.
 A fantastic hand-forged look on a substantial base.
 This stand-out set with organic appeal will withstand wear-and-tear for decades.|

 I can understand the temptation to make a quick selection.
 There's a lot of stuff out there.
-Bed Bath & Beyond alone offers over 200 different styles!
-But your flatware can stand out in a very good way if you're careful, a very bad way if you're not, or may be so boring as to go entirely unnoticed.
+But your flatware can stand out in a very good way if you're choosy, a bad way if you're not, or may be a snoozer and, consequently, go entirely unnoticed.

 Okay, let's get down to it.

 How do you know what you'll want?
-What will make the right statement about your personal taste?
 What will work for you in a myriad of dining situations?
-I'd like to suggest a way to narrow down your selection.
+I'd like to suggest an odd-ball, but fun way to narrow down your selection.
 Try to view the flatware in front of you as people, or bodies, all shaped differently, clothed in various styles, carrying a wide range of personalities.
 When you think of your flatware this way you can start to see that some pieces are very feminine with long, narrow necks and delicate lines, such as these:

 |Iona by Crate&Barrel.|

 while some are more masculine with wider necks, blunt edges, and minimal styling, like these ones: